 Luas is a classic example of this.
 Luas has breathed new life into Dublin City and is loved by all her citizens.

-An alternative to cars in cities, freed from the constraints of traffic jams, light rail provides speed, frequency, on-time performance and accessibility.
+An alternative to cars in cities, light rail provides speed, frequency, on-time performance, and accessibility.

 There are two Luas tram lines the Red line and the Green line.